- Diaper Intro

 You can get away with not even having a diaper bag as long as you have one of these.
 With its portable wipe container and comfy pad, this is truly one of the most useful baby items.
 Ever.
 Munchkin makes a nice one for about $15 — or go fancy with this one (above) from Skip Hop.

 Now that we have dipes and wipes covered, let’s talk furniture.
-Yes, you can change a diaper just about anywhere, but you will be doing it so often, why not make it comfortable.
+Yes, you can change a diaper just about anywhere.
+But you will be doing it so often, why not make it comfortable?

 You need a good, sturdy surface on which to change your poopy princess (or prince).
 Ideally, you want it to be about waist-high or slightly higher.
 Anything lower and you’ll be straining your back.
 The best approach, in my opinion, is to use the top of a dresser, which is already the right height (above).
 You can also buy a changing table made specifically for this, but when you no longer need it… it’s just an extra piece of junk, whereas a dresser you will use forever.

-On top of your changing surface, you want to get a changing pad, like the Summer Infant Contour Pad (pictured below).
+On top of your changing surface, you want to get a changing pad, like the Summer Infant Contour Pad (pictured at left).
 The changing pad is shaped like a half-pipe so your baby stays in place during a diaper change.
 You can screw it in to your changing table so it doesn’t move around.

 You’ll also need 2 or 3 changing pad covers.
 They get soiled pretty quickly so you’ll need more than one.
 On top of the changing pad cover, you will also need a whole bunch of waterproof pads (the white pad below) as an added layer of protection — these are much easier to wash than the covers.
 Get a whole bunch; you’ll be washing them all the time.